knetikcloud/knetikcloud-java-client/docs/DispositionsApi.md

 <a name="getDispositionCounts"></a>
 # **getDispositionCounts**
-> List&lt;DispositionCount&gt; getDispositionCounts(filterCreatedDate, filterContext, filterOwner)
+> PageResourceDispositionCount getDispositionCounts(filterCreatedDate, filterContext, filterOwner, size, page)

 Returns a list of disposition counts